 Family ticket (to include school age children): £25.00

 The Vine hotel, pub & restaurant, in the centre of Goudhurst village, which had been closed and boarded up, re-opened on 9th.
 December.
 The pub now specialises in locally - produced British food, wines, beers and spirits.
 The 17th century building in the village of Goudhurst has been painstakingly restored by new owners Tobyn and Ben.

 Follow the Vine on Facebook See also The Vine website

 Goudhurst at the BBC

-Sir Roy Strong, historian and former Director of the National Portrait Gallery and the V&A, accompanied BBC Radio Four's Justin Webb to record a radio interview in Goudhurst this week.
-Sir Roy has a new book published on national identity, titled 'Visions Of England, and chose Goudhurst to represent the heart of the English countryside.
-The BBC has produced an audio slideshow of the interview, which can be found at:
+Sir Roy Strong, historian and former Director of the National Portrait Gallery and the V&A, accompanied BBC Radio Four's Justin Webb to record a radio interview in Goudhurst.
+Sir Roy chose Goudhurst to represent the heart of the English countryside in his book published on national identity, titled 'Visions Of England.
+The BBC produced an audio slideshow of the interview, which can be found at: